 As in its previous ruling, the Court of Cassation said that instead of being tried on charges of “helping a terrorist organization,” Şık should be tried on charges of “praising a terrorist organization through media,” “undertaking propaganda of a terrorist organization” and “insulting state bodies.”

-If the 27th Istanbul Heavy Penal Court once again defies the higher ruling, the case will be sent to Court of Cassation’s assembly of criminal chambers, whose decision will be binding and ultimate.
+If the 27th Istanbul Heavy Penal Court once again defies the higher ruling, the case will be sent to the Court of Cassation’s assembly of criminal chambers, whose decision will be binding and ultimate.